Skip to main content

 A corgi dog standing in front of a pink background looks up and to the side with big eyes

 Some cute dog names come from pop culture influences, like celebrities or brands.
 These names, though, are inspired by a very popular family of dolls.
 We’re talking about Barbie, of course!
-“Barbiecore” has become its own online community in recent years, and now it represents a totally glamorous and feminine aesthetic.
+“Barbiecore” has become its own community, especially since the release of the Barbie movie in the summer of 2023, and now it represents a totally glamorous and feminine aesthetic.

 • Barbie